AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Results

-AI assistance in this study operated solely at the level of individual message writing, without directly shaping or suggesting group formation.
-This implies that a mediating process likely links individual use of AI assistance to macro-level changes in social cohesion.
-We therefore examined participants' AI suggestion use and group conversational dynamics as potential mediators.
+AI assistance in this study operated only at the level of individual message composition and never directly involved group reconfiguration.
+Accordingly, any macro-level structural differences must emerge through processes unfolding within the conversations themselves.
+To identify these processes, we examined participants’ use of AI suggestions and the resulting conversational dynamics as potential mediators linking expressive framing to group-level outcomes.

-In the AI-assisted conditions, participants continuously received message suggestions as the group chat unfolded and occasionally chose to send them.
+In the AI-assisted conditions, participants continuously received message suggestions as the conversation unfolded and occasionally chose to send them.
 Overall, $45.1\%$ of messages in the individual condition and $37.0\%$ in the relational condition originated from \texttt{GPT-4o}.
+Moreover, 96.3\% of these suggestions were sent without modification, indicating a high degree of reliance on and integration of AI-generated language within the hybrid human–AI expressive process.

-Most of these AI messages were sent without edits ($96.3\%$ of suggestions used).
-This AI use increased participants’ overall communication volume (Fig.~\ref{fig:message}a).
-When suggestions were available, participants sent more messages, an effect especially pronounced in the individual condition (up 37.9\% in the individual condition; up $20.0\%$ in the relational condition; $p \leq 0.001$ for both).
-They, however, produced \textit{fewer} self-written messages than in the no-assistance condition: the number of self-written messages decreased by $24.2\%$ in the individual assistance condition and by $24.5\%$ in the relational assistance condition ($p < 0.001$ for both).
+When suggestions were available, participants sent more total messages (Fig. \ref{fig:message}a)—an effect especially pronounced in the individual condition (up to a 37.9\% increase in total messages; $p < 0.001$) and to a lesser extent in the relational condition (up to a 20.0\% increase; $p = 0.001$).
+On the other hand, participants produced \textit{fewer} self-written messages under AI assistance.
+Self-written message volume decreased by 24.2\% in the individual condition and by 24.5\% in the relational condition ($p < 0.001$ for both).